Cutting Stripe Creation Time by 80% for Figma Designers

 Designing for modularity and control

-• Flexibility for unlimited stripes for complete creative expression
+• Supports unlimited stripes for full creative control

 Adding, rearranging, and adjusting stripes as modular objects